DjangoGirls/tutorial/deploy/README.md

     $ heroku addons:add heroku -postgresql --app djangogirlsblog

-> In addition to creating a database for us, Heroku will also provide our application information on how to connect to the database.
+> In addition to creating a database for us, this command will also configure our application with the information on how to connect to the database.
 This information will be read and used by `dj_database_url.config()` in our `mysite/settings.py file`.

 One more thing: let's install [heroku-push plugin](https://github.com/ddollar/heroku-push) by running this command: